Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 ```

-First, let's compile our smart contract using this command line in our VSCode terminal:
+First, let's compile our Smart Contract using this command line in our VSCode terminal:

 ```
 npx hardhat compile